The Latest from the ABM Experts

 Taking an Inbound Approach to Your Account-Based Strategy

 If your version of ABM involves sending random gifts to businesses without fully looking into how much they can benefit from your offer, then it is at odds with inbound marketing.
 However, ABM can be done in a personalized, contextually-relevant, timely way that aligns with the inbound methodology.
+The two strategies can complement each other well and coexist.
+It’s doesn’t have to be a choose one or the other, account based marketing vs inbound marketing, situation.

 While you technically are sourcing leads in an outbound way, identifying target accounts is different than buying an email list.
 You’re narrowing your search by industry, company size, location and other factors so you’re only reaching out to companies that can benefit from your product or service.